likewhoa/justboot/ReadMe.txt

-JustBOOT(tm) a gentoo livecd generator is in early beta, below are some of the commands that you should run to help me focus on code and bug fixing.
+JustBOOT(tm) a gentoo livecd generator in early beta stage, below are some of the commands that you should run to help me focus on code and bug fixing.
 Any suggestions, comments or criticism is appreciated as long as it's constructive.
 Hope you enjoy the script and ideas are welcome.

 *** YOU MUST RUN ./install prior to running the justboot script ***
-*** NOTE that only zen-sources is supported with --kernel flag for now ***
+*** NOTE that only zen-sources & gentoo-sources are supported with --kernel flag for now ***

 Start by running all of some of the following commands: